20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 A Unique Red-Colored Monochrome Balcony Design With Red Seats & Planters

 Remember the green lady of Brooklyn who made headlines for sporting it all green?
 Well, you can too!
+But just for some other color, maybe!

-First, select a dominant colour such as black, red, blue, or white for your furniture and accessories.
+First, select a dominant color such as black, red, blue, or white for your furniture and accessories.
 Next, incorporate cool geometric patterns, checks, or stripes for more visual interest.
 You can also add some metallic gold or silver accents or railings to amp the luxury!

 You can also use the plant material from your balcony garden to make fertilizer for future crops.
 It’s like having an endless supply of delicious food!